mARTin-B78/LaserPecker-Burntest/README.md

 # LaserPecker-Burntest
 gcode file for the LaserPecker Burntest

+DOES NOT WORK WITH THE LP2 as it will not honour power/speed setting in the gcode provided here.

 Power (S) goes from 75 to 255 in Steps of 20
 Speed (F) goes from 25 to 1000 in Steps of about 108